How do you interpret ‘perfection’?

 Do I think I’m the best version of me?
 Yes.
 Am I guilty of ignoring my faults and sometimes using denial as a defence?
 Yes.
-So considering these two, surely I’m not?
+So considering these two, surely I’m not perfect?

 As humans there will never be a point where everything’s going well.
 Search hard enough and you’ll always find something else to work on.
 In my last post about toxic comparisons I eluded to the stress and anxiety that comes with comparing yourself to what you deem as ‘perfect’.
 In relationships if you’re always pursuing the ‘happy ever after’ fairy tale (like the one you think that person on Facebook has) then you’re chasing the unrealistic.
 But we know this.
 What many of us don’t know though is to what scale we allow ourselves to become dominated by this unrealism.
 Without realising we do ourselves more harm than good when constantly reading status’ online, seeing photoshopped images and indulging in an edited version of someones life.
 How available are you making yourself to it?